raspdevpy/ccdoc/guide/Guide/ratelimits.md

-# Discord Raidlimits
+# Discord Ratelimits

 Our bot is unique in it's sort.
-But sadly we aren't quite big enough yet, to get our raidimits decreased!
+But sadly we aren't quite big enough yet, to get our ratelimits decreased!
 Regarding to this, we sadly have to add cooldowns to functions and command executions.
 This to prevent a punishment from Discord Inc.

 Sadly this does has some consequences, the first one, is probably the most annoying...